Updated for Spring/Summer 2023.

-Formerly known as the Hartford Regional Market, the Connecticut Regional Market is held every Saturday and Sunday from 6:00am–9:00am from May through October.
+Formerly known as the Hartford Regional Market, the Connecticut Regional Market is held every Saturday and Sunday from 6:00am–9:00am from April through October.

 The Market is a 33-acre facility with over 185,000 square feet of warehouse and refrigerated space located at 101 Reserve Road in Hartford.
 Every weekend, more than 100 vendors are on-site with goods such as fresh vegetables, fruit, honey, eggs, and plants.
-The largest farmers' market in the area, the Connecticut Regional Market is the perfect place to get the best of both worlds—flowers and farm-fresh goods.
+The largest farmers'’ market in the area, the Connecticut Regional Market is the perfect place to get the best of both worlds—flowers and farm-fresh goods.
 Some vendors may sell out before 9:00 am, so it’s best to get to the market extra early!

-Connecticut’s Old State House is the first official site of a Farmers’ Market in Connecticut!
-This farmers' market has been operating since 1643!
-Each Friday at the Connecticut Old State House you can expect to see a rotating lineup of local farmers, vendors, and activities for the family.
+Did you know that Connecticut’s Old State House is the first official site of a Farmers’ Market in Connecticut?
+It has been operating since 1643!
+Each Friday, you can expect to see a rotating lineup of local farmers, vendors, and activities for the family.

 The West End Farmers' Market is held every Tuesday from 4:00 pm–7:00 pm from June through September and 3:00 pm–6:00 pm in October at the Clemens Place Green.
 Mark your calendar, opening day is Tuesday, June 6th!

 View the lineup of farms, local vendors, food trucks, pop-up shops, and more on the West End Farmers' Market website.

 Spend the afternoon shopping for local produce and veggies, baked goods and prepared food, artisanal goods, and more.
 Every farmers' market will have a variety of local vendors and organizations participating, selling everything from organic soap to fresh baked goods.

 Almost all farmers’ markets in Hartford accept SNAP and EBT.
 The West End Farmers' Market and Broad Street Farmers' Market participate in the Double Value Coupon Program (DVCP), a national non-profit program that provides customers with an incentive to spend their SNAP dollars at farmers'' markets by doubling the value of SNAP they spend on produce, $20 per market (a $40 value).